 Warning: I am not a health professional.
-This narrative is a source of personal experience as a patient.
+This narrative aims to share my experience in conquering TN.
 If you are experiencing symptoms of facial pain, please seek the expertise of a health professional.

+Trigeminal Neuralgia (TN) is poorly understood by front line health professionals.
 Knowledge is power and is THE best tool you got.
-Be proactive, resilient and educate youself.
-You will find you are not alone.
+Be proactive, resilient and educate yourself.

 Info & Tips